 Our company is guided by a strong core of ethics.
 We believe that helping mature adults and their loved ones is a big responsibility; and it’s not to be taken lightly.
-With this in mind, everything we do — our research, studies, advice, recommendations, etc. — is built on a strong foundation of ethical principles.
+With this in mind, everything we do — our research, studies, advice, and recommendations — is built on a strong foundation of ethical principles.

-With these ethics at our core, seniors and their loved ones always know what to expect.
+With these ethics at our core, older adults and their loved ones always know what to expect.
 They can put their full confidence in our research, as we aim to be trustworthy and caring in all that we do.

 This approach makes all the difference when it comes to narrowing down your options.
-For instance, if you or your loved one is looking for a medical alert system, the details truly matter… and in some cases, getting the details wrong can have grave consequences.
-That’s why we only conduct and publish fact-based research.
+For instance, if you or your loved one is looking for a medical alert system, the details truly matter.
+In some cases, getting the details wrong can have grave consequences.
+That’s why we conduct and publish fact-based research only.

 It’s important that seniors and their loved ones don’t just believe everything they read online.
-Unfortunately, there are companies out there that falsify studies and prey on seniors for profit.
+Unfortunately, there are companies out there that falsify studies and prey on older adults for profit.
 So we always recommend digging a little deeper to validate credibility and reliability.

-We aim to be 100% transparent and truthful when giving advice and recommendations.
-Our experts always use their best judgement, from start to finish.
-This way, seniors and their loved ones can learn about their options and make an educated decision from there.
+We aim to be completely transparent and truthful when giving advice and recommendations.
+Our experts always use their best judgment, from start to finish.
+This way, older adults and their loved ones can learn about their options and make an educated decision from there.
 We never try to persuade or dissuade our readers — but we do make honest appeals backed by research and testing.
 Our company’s success is largely due to the honest, fact-based advice and recommendations we give.
 So we would never intentionally jeopardize readers’ trust.